 The Pros & Cons of a Traditional Water Heater

-If it’s been a while since you’ve purchased a new water heater, you may be surprised at the number of choices available.
-Sticking with what they know is best for some people, and a traditional tank unit isn’t always a bad choice.
+If it’s been a while since you purchased a new water heater, you may be surprised at the number of choices available.
+Sticking with what they know is best for some people, and a traditional tank unit isn’t always the wrong choice.
 However, before you make up your mind, you will want to consider the pros and cons of these classic models:

 - Pro: Insulated tank models can be very inexpensive to buy and replace.

 - Pro: Insulated storage tanks keep 30-50 gallons of water hot at the ready.

 Con: You pay to keep all of those gallons warm throughout the day.

 - Pro: Natural gas models are pretty cheap to run.